MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-solution-overview.md

 - Microsoft 365 A3 subscription + the Microsoft 365 A5 Compliance add-on
 - Microsoft 365 A3 subscription + the Microsoft 365 A5 Information Protection and Governance add-on

-## Deploy Microsoft 365 insider risk solutions
+## Deploy Microsoft Purview insider risk solutions

-To help protect your organization against insider risks, set up and deploy the following Microsoft 365 solutions:
+To help protect your organization against insider risks, set up and deploy the following Microsoft Purview solutions:

 ![Insider risk solution defense-in-depth.](../media/ir-solution-defense-in-depth.png)